joelhawksley/identity/components/slides.md

 ---

-^ Wanting to know more about its behavior, I figured, why not just delete the file and see what tests fail!
+^ Wanting to know more about its behavior, I figured, why not just delete the partial and see what tests fail!

 ^ That's just what I did.